fuzyll/wrastor/README.md

 4. Run `./pack.rb` to package up the contents of the `out` directory into `new.win`
 5. Run `./replace.rb` to replace the `data.win` in your executable with `new.win`

 The only pre-requisite should be having your copy of `RivalsofAether.exe` in the same folder as these scripts.
-I think.

 ## TODO ##

 This is a short list of stuff I need to do to make this thing more better:

-1. Test swapping textures out (which should be theoretically possible now, though still un-tested)
+1. Fix whatever bug is causing the patched executable to crash after modifying the embedded IFF blob
+    * I have verified that I can re-build `data.win` files from 4 different GameMaker games at this point.
+So, my assumption is that failures are *not* due to the packing of the textures/audio files.
+My new theory is that I'm not updating an absolute file offset that references textures and/or audio files, which the game can't resolve correctly while loading the embedded IFF blob.
+Haven't yet tracked this down, though.
 2. Re-write the tool in a language other than Ruby
     * Ruby is a *fantastic* language, but this isn't one of its best use-cases.
 Maintaining this code is going to be kinda crappy and most users aren't going to want to install the entire Ruby toolchain just to get it working.
+    * My current plan is to re-write the tool in Rust.
+I've already done this with the extraction utility, which works.
-3. Extract all the other data within the GameMaker archive so that people can edit that, too
+3. Extract all the other data within the GameMaker archive so that people can edit that stuff, too
-4. Make everything more user-friendly
+4. Make everything more user-friendly (probably with some sort of GUI so people afraid of terminals can use it)
-5. Document everything better
+5. Document everything better (or, really, at all)
 6. ???
 7. PROFIT!